Workforce Analytics: A Model For Predictive & Prescriptive Capability

 Technology enables organizations to collect more data about their workforce than ever before—which makes it more important than ever that we don’t simply collect data just because we can, but that we have an idea of why we are collecting it, what we need to collect, and how it can be used in a positive way for both the organization and the individual employee.
 Workforce analytics providers, HR personnel, and leaders have an opportunity and obligation to not just measure, research, and deliver insights, but to deliver meaningful business impact.

 In this presentation, Brad Wilson, from Perceptyx’s Professional Services team, explains how a mature people analytics practice takes workforce analytics to the next level.
-Instead of just using data to understand past events, predictive analytics uses correlations, trends, and patterns to predict future events—and more importantly, to influence future events and maximize the probability of desired outcomes.
+Instead of just using data to understand past events, employee predictive analytics uses correlations, trends, and patterns to predict future events—and more importantly, to influence future events and maximize the probability of desired outcomes.
 Employee responses to questions on census engagement surveys, complementary pulse surveys, and lifecycle surveys can be correlated and compared through cross-survey analytics to tell more compelling stories, deliver more meaningful impact, and empower leaders to make more informed data-based decisions with greater speed and confidence.
 This article is a summary of the presentation; if you would rather watch than read, click on the video above.

 Using Workforce Analytics To Increase Engagement